-This visit, however, was special—the Pier is celebrating its 100th anniversary and has rolled out a lot of attractions and enhancements to honor the milestone.
+This visit, however, was special—the Pier has rolled out a lot of attractions and enhancements in recent years.
 Our mission: to catch as many of the new sights and sounds as we could in one afternoon.

 After devouring the incredible view from the Ferris wheel, it was time to move on to another main attraction: lunch.
 The Pier has recently upped its game with dining options, bringing in a slew of local restaurants, each with their own specialties and friendly vibe.

 So many of them captured our attention.
-The sizzling grill at DMK Burger Bar and Fish Bar served up savory options like grass-fed beef burgers and red fish tacos.
-The dessert case at Goddess and the Baker prompted Felix to run up and point at colorful cupcakes, the "please, Mom" obvious in his eyes.
-And then there was the aroma of barbecue wafting from Pork Chop, where a Southern-inspired menu’s descriptions were mouthwatering.
+The sizzling grill at Billy Goat Tavern and America's Dog & Burger served up savory options like grass-fed beef burgers and gourmet hot dogs.
+The dessert case at Brown Sugar Bakery prompted Felix to run up and point at colorful cupcakes, the "please, Mom" obvious in his eyes.

 Finally, we settled on juicy, crispy chicken sandwiches from Big City Chicken, with a mound of cheese fries on the side.
 It wasn't hard to find a table near floor-to-ceiling windows.
 From our perch, we watched the bustling boardwalk and the comings and goings of cruise boats on the lake.